cvs0/NodeAuth-plus/README.md

 The CLI will securely hash the provided password and add the new user to the authentication system and you will recieve a message indicating if it was successful.

+## Legal Compliance

+### Privacy Policy

+NodeAuth-Plus is committed to safeguarding your privacy.
+Our privacy policy explains how we collect, use, and protect your personal information.
+By using this project, you consent to the practices outlined in our [Privacy Policy](/privacy-policy).

+### Terms of Service

+By accessing or using this project, you agree to comply with our [Terms of Service](/terms-of-service).
+These terms govern your use of the site and outline your responsibilities and obligations.

+### Cookie Policy

+We use cookies on this project.
+Our [Cookie Policy](/cookie-policy) provides information about our use of cookies and your options regarding their acceptance.

+### Accessibility

+We are dedicated to making our project accessible to all users.
+We adhere to [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), ensuring that everyone can access and enjoy our content.

+### DMCA Compliance

+We respect intellectual property rights.
+If you believe your copyright is being infringed on our project, please follow our [DMCA Policy](/dmca-policy) to report copyright violations.

+### Compliance with GDPR

+If you are a resident of the European Union, our website complies with the General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)).
+Please review our [GDPR Compliance](/gdpr-compliance) to understand your rights and our data protection practices.

+### CCPA Compliance

+If you are a resident of California, our project complies with the California Consumer Privacy Act ([CCPA](https://oag.ca.gov/privacy/ccpa)).
+Learn more about your privacy rights and our CCPA compliance in our [CCPA Compliance Statement](/ccpa-compliance).

+### Data Protection Officer (DPO)

+NodeAuth-Plus has appointed a Data Protection Officer (DPO) to oversee data protection activities and ensure compliance with relevant regulations.
+For inquiries related to data protection, you can contact our DPO at [DPO Email Address].

+### Consult Legal Counsel

+The legal landscape is complex and evolving.
+We strongly recommend consulting with legal counsel to ensure full compliance with all applicable laws and regulations.

 ## License

 This project is licensed under the ISC License.